stooged/PI-Pwn/README.md

 # PI Pwn

 This is a script to setup <a href=https://github.com/TheOfficialFloW/PPPwn>PPPwn</a> and <a href=https://github.com/xfangfang/PPPwn_cpp>PPPwn_cpp</a> on the raspberry pi and run <a href=https://github.com/GoldHEN/GoldHEN>GoldHen</a> on the PS4 fw 11.0, 9.00<br>
-It aso supports internet access after pwn and access to ftp, klog and binloader servers launched by goldhen.<br>
+It also supports internet access after pwn and access to ftp, klog and binloader servers launched by goldhen.<br>
 A dns blocker is also installed and used to prevent updates.<br>

 The <a href=https://www.raspberrypi.com/products/raspberry-pi-4-model-b/>Raspberry Pi 4</a> and <a href=https://www.raspberrypi.com/products/raspberry-pi-5/>Raspberry Pi 5</a> can act as a virtual flash drive to the console if the pi is plugged into the console usb port removing the need for a flash drive to load payloads.<br>